syspack/paks/docs/README.md

 $ pip install -e .
 ```

+### GitHub Setup

+If you want to push packages to your organization, you will need to go to Settings -> Packages
+and ensure that the public box is checked.
+Otherwise, all packages will be private (and not seen by
+the tool).

 ### Settings

 Most defaults should work without changing.
 However, to change defaults you can either